ridedott/renovate-config/README.md

 ## Usage

-Add a Renovate configuration to your project and use `"extends": ["@ridedott"]` to include the options defined as defaults in **./package.json/renovate-config/default** configuration:
+Add a Renovate configuration to your project and use `"extends": ["github>ridedott/renovate-config"]` to include the options defined as defaults in the **./default.json** configuration:

 ```json
 {